willijar/cl-data-format-validation/README.txt

   A time period in hours, minutes and (optionally) seconds is converted into an integer number of seconds. ':' is used as the delimiter between fields.

+**headers** `&key stream skip-blanks-p field-specifications preserve-newlines-p termination-test if-no-specification` Parse or format internet message style headers. `parse-input` takes either a string or stream as the input value.

+  `field-specifications`
+  is either an a-list by field name of giving the parse type specification to be applied recursively for that field or a function which returns the parse type specification and a `present-p` values in the usual way. `if-no-specification` specifies either a type specification to be used if the field is not found in `field-specifications` or `:error` for this case to be flagged as an error.
+If defaults to `nil` i.e. value is passed through as a string without parsing.

+  `skip-blanks-p` will allow the parser to skip leading blank lines on the input. `termination-test` is a test function which of one argument (a string - a line) which should return true if the argument terminates the headers - default tests for a zero length line.
+If `preserve-newlines-p` is true then continuation lines will keep their newline characters, otherwise the newlines and first continuation character are removed.

+  `format-output` will write its output to `stream` if it is given, otherwise it will return a string containing the output headers.

 Conditions and Restarts
 =======================